edfus/download-twitter-likes/README.md

 Node.js version equal to or higher than 10.3.0 supported. (unconfirmed tho)

-###### 3. put favs.ndjson in the folder directory
+###### 3. put favs.ndjson in the directory

-You can get the `favs.ndjson` file using my [get-twitter-likes](https://github.com/edfus/get-twitter-likes) package, or reaching to other Twitter api crawler service like [this python package](https://github.com/tekumara/twitter-likes) if you would prefer.
+You can get the `favs.ndjson` file using my [get-twitter-likes](https://github.com/edfus/get-twitter-likes) package, or reaching to other Twitter api scraper service like [this python package](https://github.com/tekumara/twitter-likes) if you would prefer.

 ###### 3. run